-Last week, we talked about the ways in which photography lets us examine the diversity of life.
+Last time, we talked about the ways in which photography lets us examine the diversity of life.
 That’s not the only way in which photography has changed our world, however.
 In a very real sense, this art form has made the world a smaller place, and as it has done so, it has also given us something else: truth and accuracy.

 The Immutable Image

 Some of us simply cannot make the brush or the pencil recreate what we see in our mind’s eye.
 Even among artists who can paint or sketch with ease, the finished work is still an interpretation of reality.

 This isn’t the case with photography.
 It’s true that we can manipulate images in Photoshop, apply filters or even use lenses to create certain effects.
 But underneath the fancy camera work and post-processing, there will always be a layer of truth.
 After all, every photograph starts with one thing: the real, live scene that unfolds in front of the camera.

 That brings me to accuracy.
 We’ve all seen artist representations of courtrooms or other events, and I’ve had the pleasure of looking at art created by those who specialize in photorealistic techniques.
 While beautiful, these works can never have the perfect accuracy of a simple, unprocessed photo.
 Maybe the colors aren’t in a particular painting aren’t an exact representation of the real thing, or perhaps the artist took some liberties with the scene.
 A photograph, on the other hand, shows you exactly what happened, down to the minute details like fleeting expressions or blades of grass bending in the breeze.

 Making the World Smaller